debate-map/app/README.md

 	1.1\) If you've changed files in `client`, then follow its ts->js transpilation instructions, then build the webpack bundle into an actual file, in production mode, by running `npm start client.build.prodQuick` (has vsc-1 task).
 	1.2\) If you've changed files in `web-server` or `app-server`, then follow its ts->js transpilation instructions.
 * 2\) Run: `npm start backend.tiltUp_ovh` (reminder: if you've made code changes, make sure the relevant ts->js transpilation and/or bundle-building has taken place, as accomplished through the `tsc`/`dev`/`build` scripts of each package)
+* 3\) Wait till Tilt has finished deploying everything to your local k8s cluster. (to monitor, press space to open the Tilt web-ui, or `s` for an in-terminal display)
-* 3\) Verify that the deployment was successful, by visiting the web-server: `http://CLUSTER_URL:5210`. (replace `CLUSTER_URL` with the url listed in the OVH control panel)
+* 4\) Verify that the deployment was successful, by visiting the web-server: `http://CLUSTER_URL:5210`. (replace `CLUSTER_URL` with the url listed in the OVH control panel)
-* 4\) If you haven't yet, initialize the DB, by following the steps in [reset-db-local](#reset-db-local) -- except replacing the `local` context listed in the commands with `ovh`.
+* 5\) If you haven't yet, initialize the DB, by following the steps in [reset-db-local](#reset-db-local) -- except replacing the `local` context listed in the commands with `ovh`.
-* 5\) You should now be able to sign in, on the web-server page above.
+* 6\) You should now be able to sign in, on the web-server page above.
 The first user that signs in is assumed to be one of the owner/developer, and thus granted admin permissions.

 > For additional notes on using Tilt, see here: [tilt-notes](#tilt-notes)